 Your donation makes a big difference!
 We have a number of different funds to which you may contribute and make an impact on the education of children in our district.
 These include our educational grants, emergency assistance funding, after-school programs and other funds that are supporting and creating educational opportunities for children at Topeka Public Schools.

 The TPS Foundation kicks off each school year with an employee campaign, and corporate and community giving is received throughout the year.
 If you are one of the staff, businesses or individuals from the community who have contributed to the Foundation, we thank you for your support!

-The Foundation administers scholarships to encourage continued study in college, university, or technical school.
+The Topeka Public Schools Foundation administers scholarships to encourage continued study in college, university or technical school.
 Each scholarship has its own qualifying requirements and awards committee.
-If you would like more information, or if you are interested in offering a scholarship, please contact the Foundation office.
+If you would like more information, or if you are interested in offering a scholarship, please contact the TPS Foundation office at (785) 295-3018.
 You may also target gifts to help bolster one or more scholarships.
-Click here to donate to any of these funds.
+To donate to any of the below scholarships please click here.

 Topeka West High School Class of 1962 Scholarship

 The Topeka West High School Class of 1962 Scholarship was established in 2012 to commemorate the first graduating class of TWHS on the anniversary of their 50th high school class reunion.
 Please click here for the application packet.

 For TWHS, HPHS and THS graduates intersted in majoring in elementary or secondary education.
 Click here to download the application packet.

 Christopher S. Edmonds Prize for Debate and Forensics Excellence